Forest-Economics-Goettingen/optimLanduse/README.md

 et al (n.d.)).*

-Fig. 3 can be used to further explore the effects of the indicators on the modeled land-use decisions.
-Looking at the performances of this multi-functional farm reveals, which indicator equals
+Fig. 3 can be used to further explore the effects of the indicators on the modeled land-cover decisions.
+Looking at the performances of this multifunctional farm reveals, which indicator equals
 ![\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cbeta "\beta")
 and therefore defines the result (Equation 1 in Husmann et al. (n.d.)).